xian-jun/Data-Analysis-on-Video-Games-Market-with-R/README.md

 <br>

 Understanding video game products <br>
-3. The distribution of the number of owners for each video games
+3. The distribution of the number of owners for each video games <br>
-4. Median number of owners of each genres
+4. Median number of owners of each genres <br>
-5. Find out the distribution of the number of owners for the video game genre with the highest median number of owners.
+5. Find out the distribution of the number of owners for the video game genre with thehighest median number of owners.